National Philharmonic of Ukraine: National Philharmonic

 In 1962, the building was renamed to Mykola Lysenko Kyiv State Philharmonic in honor of the composer's 120th birthday anniversary and the 50th anniversary of his death.
 It was also awarded the status of architectural monument.
 In the 1980s, the building suffered a flood, during which many of its music libraries and archives perished.
 The conditions demanded restoration, which began in 1995.
 A year later, the restored building opened its doors to the public.

 In October 1994, the newly elected President of Ukraine, Leonid Kuchma, granted the building the status of National Philharmonic of Ukraine.
 In 2000, the National Philharmonic received a cultural grant from the Government of Japan with which it was able to acquire a new concert grand piano and additional musical instruments for its symphony orchestra, the Symphony Orchestra of the National Philharmonic of Ukraine.

 Today, the Lysenko Colonnaded Hall of the Philharmonic remains one of the two most prestigious classical music stages in the city (along with the Kyiv Opera).
 Director of the Philharmonic since 1996 is Volodymyr Lukashev.

 Academic Symphony Orchestra of the National Philharmonic of Ukraine

-The Symphony Orchestra of the National Philharmonic of Ukraine was found in September, 1995, under the leadership of Leonid Tykhonov.
+The Symphony Orchestra of the National Philharmonic of Ukraine was founded in September, 1995, under the leadership of Leonid Tykhonov.
 A year later in 1996 the young Mykola Dyadura took over.
-Since the concert season 2012–2013 Roman Kofman is the orchestra's chief conductor.
+Since the concert season of 2012–2013 Roman Kofman was the orchestra's chief conductor until his death in 2026.
 Today the orchestra is acknowledged as one of the best ensembles in Eastern Europe.

+The orchestra has collaborated with distinguished artists from the past and present, including vocalists Luciano Pavarotti and Montserrat Caballé, violinists Gidon Kremer, Salvatore Accardo and Liana Isakadze, cellists Natalya Gutman, Gautier Capuçon and pianists including Paul Badura Skoda, Dmitry Bashkirov, Elisso Virsaladze and Pierre-Laurent Aimard, among others.
+It has also commissioned and premiered works by renowned contemporary composers, including Giya Kancheli, Krzysztof Penderecki, Myroslav Skoryk, Yevhen Stankovych, and Mikis Theodorakis while popularizing compositions of the most important Ukrainian composers of the recent past and present, including Lyatoshynsky, Sylvestrov, Stankovych, Skoryk.

+The National Philharmonic Orchestra of Ukraine has appeared at prestigious festivals including Le Mélomane (France), Saint-Maxime Music Fest (France), La Chaise-Dieu (France), La Côte Saint André H. Berlioz Festival (France), Marseille International Sacred Music Festival (France), Bleckede Fest (Germany), Wroclaw Fest (Poland), and Ukrainian Culture Days in Switzerland (Bern).
+International tours have taken the orchestra to Austria, Germany, France, Poland, Spain, Switzerland, Turkey, Japan, and China, earning widespread critical acclaim.

+As the resident symphony orchestra of the National Philharmonia of Ukraine in Kyiv, along with its Principal Conductor, Theodore Kuchar, they are today regarded as one of eastern Europe’s most dynamic and innovative partnerships.